wrightaprilm/BioComputing2014Course/README.md

-BioComputing2014: Course Materials for the BioComputing Spring 2014 session
+# BioComputing 2014: Course Materials for the BioComputing Spring 2014 session

 ================